ZhiGroup/pytorch_ehr/README.md

 Based on existing works (e.g., Dr. AI and RETAIN), we represent electronic health records (EHRs) using the pickled list of list of list, which contain histories of patients' diagnoses, medications, and other various events.
 We integrated all relevant information of a patient's history, allowing easy subsetting.

-Currently, this repo include the following predictive models: Vanilla RNN, GRU, LSTM, Bidirectional RNN, Bidirectional GRU, Bidirectional LSTM, Dilated RNN, Dilated GRU, Dilated LSTM, QRNN,and T-LSTM to analyze and predict clinical performaces.
+Currently, this repo includes the following predictive models: Vanilla RNN, GRU, LSTM, Bidirectional RNN, Bidirectional GRU, Bidirectional LSTM, Dilated RNN, Dilated GRU, Dilated LSTM, QRNN,and T-LSTM to analyze and predict clinical performaces.
 Additionally we have tutorials comparing perfomance to plain LR, Random Forest.

 **Pipeline**